hinojosaad/BCNNO2/README.md

 The repository contains the following files

-- AIR_BCN.pdf: A paper which contains a complete description and results of the project
+- AIR_BCN.pdf: A paper with a complete description, analysis and results of the project
-- NO2E43.ipynp, PM10E43.ipyny:
+- NO2E43.ipynb, PM10E43.ipynb:
 - NO2R.pdf, PM10R.pdf:
 - NO2E43PR.ipynb, PM10E43PR.ipynb: